MickaelMesnage/ddd-application/frontend/README.md

 Checks if there are lint errors

 `npm run lint:fix`
-Tries to fix lint errors
+Tries to fix lint errors.
+This command will format the code according to prettier too

 `npm run format`
 Formats the code according to prettier

 ## Architecture